polterguy/phosphorusfive/plugins/extras/p5.threading/README.md

 The short answer is; _"YES!!"_

 Things like for instance [p5.data](/plugins/extras/p5.data/), is 100% thread safe, and you never risk race conditions while using it.
-Other parts, such as [p5.io](/plugins/p5.io/), is not thread safe, and if multiple processes/threads are modifying the same file, you might get race conditions.
+Other parts, such as [p5.io](/plugins/p5.io/), is not (necessarily) 100% thread safe, and if multiple processes/threads are modifying the same file, you might get race conditions.
 If you have multiple processes updating the same files in your system, using p5.io, then it is up to you to make sure you don't get in trouble.

-Other parts that might not necessary be thread safe, are the Active Events where I use underlaying .Net technology, such as the *[set-global-value]*, which is using the ASP.NET `HttpContext.Current.Application` object.
-Whether or not these places are thread safe, depend upon the .Net classes themselves.
-If you don't know, you should consult the MSDN website, and see what the different classes implements in regards to thread safety.
+Other parts again, that might not necessary be thread safe, are the Active Events, where I use underlaying .Net technology, such as the *[set-global-value]*, which is using the ASP.NET `HttpContext.Current.Application` object.
+Whether or not these events are thread safe, depends upon the underlaying .Net classes themselves.
+If you don't know, you should consult the MSDN website, and see what the different classes implements, in regards to thread safety.

-All other parts, should be, as a general rule, 100% thread safe, simply because they do not share any common objects in any ways!
+Most other parts, should be, as a general rule, 100% thread safe - Simply because they do not share any common objects in any ways!